NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 <p class="caption"> </p>
 </div>

-Again we can see there is some discrepancy between the airborne and field spectra, and there is a decent amount of variation between the spectra of the pixels contained within the tree crown polygon.
+Again we can see there is some difference between the airborne and field spectra, and there is a decent amount of variation between the spectra of the pixels contained within the tree crown polygon.
 The leaf-clip spectra is one "end-member" that contributes to the 1-m pixel combined reflectance.
 The exploratory analysis demonstrated in this tutorial is an example of some steps you might take to get a feel for the data.
 We recommend you explore some other samples at this site, or field spectra data at another site, building off this R code to answer some questions you come up with as you start digging into the data.

 <div id="next-steps" markdown="1">